dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 **Parameters**

-`message`: A string used to update or change the content of the tip message displayed in the cameraView.
+`message`: A string used to update or change the content of the tip message displayed in the `cameraView`.

 **Return value**